Algebraic-Programming/HiCR/include/hicr/backends/opencl/README.rst

 * Topology: detect available OpenCL devices
 * Memory: allocate memory on host (on pinned pages) and on the device
 * Computation: enable execution of kernels on the device
 * Communication: enable data movements from and to the device, and vice versa.
 Move data across devices and within the same device

+API reference available: `Doxygen documentation <../../../doxygen/html/dir_d552480fe1dfa7483d97bd1f4d0f7a34.html>`_

 .. note::
     Examples: :ref:`memcpy local`, :ref:`kernel execution`, :ref:`topology local`